pnsrao/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.

-To train the model, I used an Adam optimizer with mean cross entropy losses between the softmax probablities and the one-hot encodd labels.
+To train the model, I used an Adam optimizer with mean cross entropy losses between the softmax probablities and the one-hot encoded labels.
 The following parameters were used
 * Learning rate of 0.001
 * Batch size of 128
 * 10 EPOCHs

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-I started with the LeNet architecture as suggested and tried optimizing various parameters.
-The initial model was overfitting the data since the training losses were much smaller than teh validation losses.
-I tried both L2 regularization techniques and dropouts and finally settled onusing dropouts after the fully connected layers.
+I started with the suggested LeNet architecture and tried optimizing various parameters.
+The initial model was overfitting the data since the training losses were much smaller than the validation losses.
+I tried both L2 regularization techniques and dropouts and finally settled on using dropouts after the fully connected layers.

 My final model results were:
-* training set accuracy of 98%
+* training set accuracy of roughly 98%
 * validation set accuracy close to 94%
-* test set accuracy of just over 92%
+* test set accuracy of roughly 92%

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web.
-These are cropped and resized to 32x32 images as neede dby th einput to the model.
+These are cropped and resized to 32x32 images as needed by the input to the model.

 ![30kmph speed limit][image3] ![Slippery road][image4] ![Bumpy road][image5]
 ![Children crossing][image6] ![Keep Right][image7]